Recent advances in computational techniques have allowed the design

 at the exterior positions of the undecatad

-repeat (positions b, c, f, g, and j), and -aminobutyric
+repeat (positions b, c, f, g, and j), and A difficult aspect of protein design

 is the need to compare unfolding free energies for different candidate